Rethinking Probabilistic Circuit Parameter Learning

 \subsection{Extension to the Mini-Batch Case}

 When the dataset is large, full-batch EM becomes inefficient and impractical as it requires scanning the entire dataset before making any parameter updates.
 In such cases, we instead wish to update the parameters after processing only a small subset of data points, which is commonly referred to as a mini-batch.
-Given a mini-batch of samples $\data$, \citet{peharz2020einsum} proposes to update the parameters according to a small step size $\alpha \in (0, 1)$:
+Given a mini-batch of samples $\data$, \citet{peharz2020einsum} propose to update the parameters following:

 where we borrow notation from \cref{eq:full-batch-em-params}.
 However, it remains unclear whether this update rule is grounded in a principled EM objective.
-In the following, we show that from the full-batch EM derivation in the previous section, we can derive a mini-batch update rule that closely resembles the above, but with a crucial difference.
+In the following, we show that from the full-batch EM derivation, we can derive a mini-batch update rule that closely resembles the above, but with a crucial difference.

 \cref{prop:em-general-form} expresses the EM objective as the sum of two terms: a linear approximation of the log-likelihood and a regularization term that penalizes deviation from the current model via KL divergence.
 When using only a mini-batch of samples, the log-likelihood may overlook parts of the data distribution not covered by the sampled subset.